Dive into the battle of short-form video platforms. Learn which offers the best brand experience for marketers today.

 When it comes to video quality, legacy Instagram users are used to a more curated look and aesthetic which can put pressure on creators with the quality of their Reels.
 On the other hand, TikTok videos are perceived as more authentic due to their lower visual quality with a homemade feel in comparison to Instagram’s high-quality and perfect-looking feed.
 This makes for an interesting dichotomy when TikTok is viewed as more genuine while Instagram has more sophisticated targeting (and retargeting) options.

 The value placed on Instagram vs. TikTok quality is also reflected in the users consuming the video.
 Gen Z, who largely gravitates towards TikTok, places a large importance on authenticity, social proof, and values-based marketing.
 This is reflected in the quality of TikTok videos and UGC marketing.
 Whereas on Instagram, Millennials are the largest portion of its audience and value connecting (and showing off) to their peers through perfect filters and feeds.
-61% of millennials are using social media to connect with family and friends versus 66% of Gen Z-ers that use it to pass the time.
-This is the only generation that ranks killing time on social media above connection.
+73% of millennials (ages 25-34) use social media to connect with family and friends, while 84% of Gen Z (ages 18-24) use it primarily to pass the time and consume entertaining content.This is the only generation that ranks killing time on social media above connection.

 Social Search

-TikTok’s other strength to consider is its rise as a social search engine that’s directly competing with Google.
-As a key discovery channel, TikTok is increasingly becoming the ultimate destination for Gen Z and beyond in finding answers to their questions, learning new facts, and discovering products and activities.
 In fact, a key part of any content strategy on TikTok needs to include TikTok SEO, introducing a new alley for brands to meet user search intent and rank for key terms that desired audiences search for.
 The superiority that TikTok search results hold in contrast to Google and other platforms goes back to the initial argument about the raw and unpolished, community-validated nature of the videos on this platform, which automatically earns any brand points in the eyes of the consumer and inspires more trust than traditional Google search results cluttered with ads and SEO hacks.

 Content Strategy Advantages

 Similarly, as TikTok is an entirely new platform with a singular focus, Reels and Shorts complement (and sometimes compete with) additional in-app features and creative formats including Carousels, Stories, Lives, Feed, YouTube Premium, Subscriptions, and more.
-On one hand, content is created specifically for each of these features on the same account which spreads creators and resources thin as assets have to be created for each content type.
+On one hand, content is created specifically for each of these features on the same account, which spreads creators and resources thin as assets have to be created for each content type.

 However, once these initial crises are reconciled, the diversity of formats in creative, in fact, introduces new opportunities for brands to create robust content strategies.
 For example, the static carousel format (still very much alive) on Instagram complements Reels in a strategic way: brands can plan short-form video to reel in new audiences and expand reach, while more specific value-driven carousels can engage the existing community and address more niche needs and questions that the brand’s followers have.
 With this dual approach, brands can maintain high community engagement while growing their overall audience with two distinct yet complimentary post types.